 Prepare the back:

-This step will depend on how you are decorating the front of your tree, but for this simple version, we will just use a single piece of fabric.
+5. This step will depend on how you are decorating the front of your tree, but for this simple version, we will just use a single piece of fabric.
+Layer the fabric tree piece over the top of the second felt tree.

 Assemble the tree:

-- Layer the tree in the following order:
+6. Layer the Tree in the following order:

 - Place the back pocket-side down.